BovInspector/project/README.md

 1. Extract the results of Fortify.
 Use ./fvdlParser audit.fvdl file to get static buffer overflow warnings.
 We save these warnings in the file checklist_bufferoverflow.

-2. Install llvm2.9.Compile the testcase to LLVM bitcode.
+2. Install llvm2.9.Compile the testcase to LLVM bitcode,e.g. xx.bc.

-3. Use opt –load ./buildCFG.so –buildCFG –targetList=./checklist_bufferoverflow >/dev/null to generate GuideSrc.txt.
+3. Use opt –load ./buildCFG.so –buildCFG –targetList=./checklist_bufferoverflow <xx.bc>/dev/null to generate GuideSrc.txt.
 GuideSrc.txt is consist of warning paths.

 4. Rebuild klee in dirctory src/klee symbolic execution,and the new executable file klee in the directory Release+Asserts/bin will be used in step 5.
 	./configure --with-llvm=/home/$(whoami)/work/llvm-2.9 --with-stp=/home/$(whoami)/work/stp_install --with-uclibc=/home/$(whoami)/work/klee-uclibc --enable-posix-runtime